Breathing difficulties? Stressed, depressed or anxious? Let us help!

 – Build confidence

-– Feel motivated and confident to go on to join other community/physical/social activities (which might include more singing and music-making!)
+– Feel motivated and confident to go on to join other community physical/social activities (including more singing and music-making and/or learning a new instrument perhaps!)

 A recent survey from a 10-week course held between January and March 2023 found that (amongst participants who completed forms at weeks 1 and 10):